 Hikari ran her hand along Miko's back, imagining she could hear the familiar beeping of her digivice when Gatomon started to digivolve.
 Miko meowed again and pawed Hikari's arm, looking up at her with disdain.

 "Okay, okay, I'm getting up."
 Hikari pushed her chair away from the table and moved her dishes to the sink.
 Miko twirled around her legs as she dug out the cat food from the cupboard and filled the food dish.
 She stepped back, watching as Miko sniffed the food, the bell on her collar tinkling.
 Hikari listened to it vaguely and realized she could still hear a faint beeping.
 She paused.
 Had she accidentally set her alarm clock?
-Or maybe Oniisan had left his cell phone behind.
+Or maybe her brother had left his cell phone behind.
 He always chose the weirdest ring tones.
 Bemused, she moved around the apartment, listening for the source of the noise.

 Abandoning her food, Miko trotted along after her.
 Hikari took another brief peek into Taichi's room to see if the sound was coming from inside.
 The source could easily have been hidden among the piles of derelict soccer gear strewn across the floor, but it sounded louder in the hallway so she backed out and went to try her own room.